Fifis/pnd/README.md

 ## Literature

-This package is supported by a vignette:
+This package is supported by 3 vignettes:

-* Kostyrka, A. V. Using parallel numerical derivatives for fast optimisation and reliable inference in R. *In progress.*
+* Kostyrka, A. V. Fast and accurate parallel numerical derivatives in R. *In progress.*
+* Kostyrka, A. V. Compatilibility of pnd with the syntax of numDeriv. *In progress.*
+* Kostyrka, A. V. Step-size-selection algorithm benchmark. *In progress.*

 The following articles provide the theory behind the methods implemented in this package:

-* Kostyrka, A. V. (2024).
+* Kostyrka, A. V. (2025).
 What are you doing, step size: fast computation of accurate numerical derivatives with finite precision. *In progress.*

 ## Installation